androb/deliverables/interviewplaybook/examples/infra-engineer/infra-engineer-final.md

 ### Lead Question

 **&ldquo;How do you ensure effective communication and collaboration when working with a team of product engineers and other stakeholders?&rdquo;** Listen for examples of successful collaboration.
 Probe for communication strategies used in past projects.
 Ask about any challenges faced and how they were overcome.

 &nbsp;

 &nbsp;

-_Look for clear communication skills and a collaborative mindset.
-Assess the candidate's ability to work effectively in a team environment._
+_Assess the candidate's clear communication skills and collaborative mindset.
+Evaluate their ability to work effectively in a team environment._

 ### Situational Scenario

 **&ldquo;A product engineer is struggling to understand the deployment process for a new feature.
 How would you assist them, and what steps would you take to improve the overall developer experience?&rdquo;**